 The Qualifying Committee meets with each student for approximately one hour.
 Note that an oral exam will take place even if the committee has recommended a failing grade for the portfolio and written portions of the exam.
-During the exam, the student will first present a research proposal (15 minutes) (the preparation of this presentation must be the sole work of the student; no consultation is permitted).
+During the exam, the student will first present his/her research proposal (15 minutes; the preparation of this presentation must be the sole work of the student; no consultation is permitted).
 The committee members will then ask questions related to the proposal.
 After the oral exam, the student will depart and the committee will discuss the oral exam performance.
-The committee will follow a rubric that requires evaluation of the student's performance.
+The committee will follow a rubric that guides evaluation of the student's performance on several dimensions.

-D. Exam Results
+Exam Results

 For students who receive a passing grade, no further action is required and they will be encouraged to begin preparation for their next milestone (Comprehensive Exam).
 For students who receive a failing grade, counseling will ensue to determine whether a shift to the master's program is warranted or whether the student should terminate his or her studies.
 The outcome determined by the exam committee will be shared as soon as possible with the student, the student's adviser, and the committee.
-The adviser and/or any dissenting committee member will have one week to register concerns about this outcome.
-Such concerns should be shared with the committee chair and should include a description of the concern and rationale for any requested review.
+The adviser and/or any dissenting committee member will have one week to register concerns or to appeal this outcome.
+Such concerns should be submitted to the Director of Graduate Programs and to the Graduate Programs office, and should include a description of the concern and rationale for any requested review.